mozilla/prio-processor/README.md

 brew install nss nspr scons msgpack swig
 ```

-First, the static libraries for prio and big numbers are generated in the git
+First, the static libraries for Prio and big numbers are generated in the git
 submodule.
 Then, SWIG generates C files from the SWIG interface file.
 This
 contains the code for sharing data between the static library and Python
 objects.
 Finally, the library is made available to the Python package as an